-George House Trust can offer you one to one advice on matters that may be affecting you right now or which you worry may affect you in the future.
+George House Trust offers one to one advice on matters that may be affecting you right now or which you worry may affect you in the future.
 As someone living with HIV, you can talk to an adviser on any issue that may concern you and they will advise, signpost or advocate on your behalf.

-HIV i-Base is a treatment activist group.
-We are committed to providing timely and up to date information about HIV treatment to HIV positive people and to health care professionals. i-Base is a charity that was formed in April 2000 by the former publications, editorial and meetings team from the AIDS Treatment Project, London.
+HIV i-Base is a treatment activist group who are committed to providing timely and up to date information about HIV treatment to HIV positive people and to health care professionals. i-Base is a charity that was formed in April 2000 by the former publications, editorial and meetings team from the AIDS Treatment Project, London.